drafly/RGTN/README.md

-# RGTN
+# Region Guided Transformer for Single Image Raindrop Removal(RGTN)

-Code for the paper [Region Guided Transformer for Single Image Raindrop Removal]
+Code for the paper [Region Guided Transformer for Single Image Raindrop Removal].

 ### About this repo:

-This repo hosts the implementation code for the paper "RGTN".
+This repo hosts the implementation code for our RGTN framework.

 ## Introduction